WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/w.md

 ## write

-OK to use in developer documentation.
+OK to use in developer documentation and for a technical audience.
 Avoid using in user documentation; instead use *copy*.

 ### WWW